Selected writings, notes, and reflections.

 From Karyotakis: Selected Poems

-And if you cannot make your life the way you want it,
+And if you cannot shape your life the way you want,

-as much as you can: do not demean it
+as much as you can: do not debase it

 by too much contact with the crowd,

-Do not demean it, by dragging it along,
+Try not to debase it by dragging it along,

 From C.P.
 Cavafy: Selected Poems